lachrist/aran/README.md

   Code instrumented by this aran instance will not be able to read, write or shadow this variable.
 * `options.output :: string | object`, default `"EstreeOptimized"`:
   The output format of `aran.weave` and `aran.setup`.
-  If it is an object, it should be a builder ressembling the ones at [src/build](src/build).
+  If it is an object, it should provide the same interface as the builders in [src/build](src/build).
   If it is a string, it should be one of:
   * `"ESTree"`:
     Regular ESTree.